LittleCarlito/littlecarlito.github.io/readme.md

 - **Minor (0.x.0)**: `feat` type commits
 - **Patch (0.0.x)**: `fix`, `refactor`, `perf`, and `slice` type commits

+### Versioning Mode

+This project uses **independent versioning** mode in Lerna, which means:

+- Each package maintains its own version number
+- Only packages explicitly mentioned in commit scopes or those that depend on changed packages get bumped
+- Different packages can have different version numbers

+To change to fixed/lockstep versioning (where all packages share the same version), you would change `"version": "independent"` to a specific version number in lerna.json.

 ### Lerna Commands

 ```bash